Improving "Fast Iterative Shrinkage-Thresholding Algorithm": Faster, Smarter and Greedier: Lazy-start strategy

-Let again $\calC \in [10^4, 10^{12}]$, the value of $k - \Keq$ is shown in Figure~\ref{fig:fix-k-Keq}~(b).
-We can observe that when $\calC = 10^4$, only around $2,000$ steps are needed, while about $2\times 10^7$ steps are needed for $\calC = 10^{12}$.
+Let again $C \in [10^4, 10^{12}]$, the value of $k - \Keq$ is shown in Figure~\ref{fig:fix-k-Keq}~(b).
+We can observe that when $C = 10^4$, only around $2,000$ steps are needed, while about $2\times 10^7$ steps are needed for $C = 10^{12}$.

-\begin{remark} When fix $\calC$ and $k$, $\calR_k$ increases along $d$.
-This means that if we consider only $\calR_k$, then the larger value of $d$ the better.
+\begin{remark} When $C$ and $k$ are fixed, $\calR_k$ increases with $d$.
+This means if we consider only $\calR_k$, then the larger value of $d$ the better.
 However, one should not do so in practice, as larger $d$ will make the value of $\Keq$ much larger.
-As a result, proper choice of $d$ is a trade-off between $\Keq$ and $\calR_k$, which is the content of next part. \end{remark}
+As a result, proper choice of $d$ is a trade-off between $\Keq$ and $\calR_k$, which is the content of the next part. \end{remark}